danswk/danswk/README.md

+DAN
-DAN  /  interests lie in deep learning NLP and RL
+- Interests lie in deep learning NLP and RL
+- Language is Python unless otherwise stated